Separate Financial Statements (IAS 27)

 Separate financial statements, governed by IAS 27, are distinct type of financial statements where investments in subsidiaries, joint ventures, and associates are accounted for either at cost, in accordance with IFRS 9, or using the equity method.
 IFRS do not mandate the preparation of separate financial statements, but IAS 27 becomes applicable when an entity chooses to, or is required to, prepare them in compliance with IFRS.
 This requirement often arises from local regulations and tax laws.

-However, if an entity is exempted under IFRS 10.4(a) from consolidation or under IAS 28.17 from applying the equity method, it may present separate financial statements as its only financial statements (IAS 27.8).
+If an entity is exempted under IFRS 10.4(a) from consolidation or under IAS 28.17 from applying the equity method, it may present separate financial statements as its only financial statements (IAS 27.8).
 Entities without investments in subsidiaries, joint ventures, or associates do not prepare separate financial statements under IAS 27 (IAS 27.7).
 These statements are often called ‘individual’ financial statements.
 Another widely used term, ‘stand-alone’ financial statements, encompasses both separate and individual financial statements.

 There may be instances where an entity is allowed, or even obliged, to apply local GAAP to separate financial statements, even while preparing consolidated financial statements in accordance with IFRS.
 In such scenarios, IAS 27 is not applicable.
 In all cases, the accounting framework to be applied is prescribed by local laws and regulations.